guardian/commercial-shared/README.md

 This will generate a local snapshot artefact.
 Add the snapshot version as a dependency of the downstream project.

-### Deploy
+### Release

-[You need to have an account on [bintray](https://bintray.com/) and be a member of the Guardian organisation there.
-You also need to have run the sbt `bintrayChangeCredentials` task to generate a credentials file.]
-Then:
+For Guardian Devs performing a release: make sure you're set up to perform releases to [Maven Central](https://docs.google.com/document/d/1rNXjoZDqZMsQblOVXPAIIOMWuwUKe3KzTCttuqS7AcY/edit?usp=sharing)!

-Run the sbt `release` task.
+Then run the sbt `release` task.
-This will generate artefacts and make them available from [bintray](https://bintray.com/guardian/frontend/commercial-shared).

 Releases follow the [semantic versioning](http://semver.org/) policy, which is roughly:

 * A *major*.*minor*.*patch* format